Sunday School, Small Groups, and Online Groups

 Events

 Typically events are statewide, regional, or associational.
-Events may include a statewide tour where content is delivered to multiple locations.
+Events may include a statewide tour where content is delivered to locations.
 An example of an event is EQUIP which provides training in a dozen ministry areas to ten locations across Kentucky.

 Resources